 required

-Invoked for every message whose topic matches the filter.
-Malformed frames are dropped silently before the callback.
+The SDK invokes it for every message whose topic matches the filter.
+The SDK silently drops malformed frames before the callback.

 Returns a DataSubscription (TS: Promise<DataSubscription>).
 Call .close() to stop receiving.